jronallo/iiif-workshop/workshop/preparation/web-server.md

 2. Drag and drop your file into the window and click "Create Secret Gist" (or public if you like, it doesn't matter).
 3. After the gist is created, click the "Raw" button to get the raw file URL.
 4. You can now use that file URL in some of the exercises.

+_Note that some exercise pages expect resources to be served from <http://localhost:3000>._